majorAndrea/Blog-Demo/README.md

 Main features:
 - Users can publish Posts within various categories.
 - Users can comment on Posts.
-- Users have their profiles and dashboard and they can edit their biography, avatar image, birth date, and username.
+- Users have their own profiles and dashboard and they can edit their biography, avatar image, birth date, and username.
 - Posts can optionally have a "Location" field and if the user writes some real-world place (like "New York") then on the Post show page will appear a mini-map displaying the geolocated position.
 - Other small features...